 My Hostile Work Environment Law practice offers legal representation in Sexual Harassment and other Harassment and Hostile Work Environment cases throughout the Superior Courts of California, the Federal District Courts of California, the US Court of Appeals for the Ninth Circuit, the Trial Courts and Appellate Courts of New York State, the Trial and Appellate Courts and Supreme Judicial Court of Massachusetts, and the Superior Court and Court of Appeals of Washington, D.C. whether such cases are brought by Employers or Employees.

 As a California, New York, Massachusetts, and Washington, D.C.
 Hostile Work Environment Attorney, I understand the importance of providing cutting-edge legal services for clients.
-I am prepared to help create a team of non-legal professionals to support your case from the start, including private investigators, forensic psychologists, security personnel, human resources consultants, sexual trauma therapists and experts, as well as courtroom professionals to maximize my representation of your case, including audio-visual discovery professionals, jury selection psychologists, and expert witnesses from industries ranging from IT, Biotech, Gaming, Fashion, Restaurant, Accountancy, Legal, Medical, Engineering, and Architecture, all focused on giving your lawsuit every possible advantage.
+I am eager to help create a team of non-legal professionals to support your case from the start, including private investigators, forensic psychologists, security personnel, human resources consultants, sexual trauma therapists and experts, as well as courtroom professionals to maximize my representation of your case, including audio-visual discovery professionals, jury selection psychologists, and expert witnesses from industries ranging from IT, Biotech, Gaming, Fashion, Restaurant, Accountancy, Legal, Medical, Engineering, and Architecture, all focused on giving your lawsuit every possible advantage.

 Employees Filing California Hostile Work Environment Lawsuits